radicallyopensecurity/password-training/README.md

 ![](Images/network.png)
 Image: Network layout visualization for the demo network

+### Wifi bridging
+**Note: This is extra information.
+You do not need to do this to do the demos.**
+Another common network topology is to bridge the WiFi Pineapple directly to an existing network.
+The advantage is that you do not need to keep a laptop in the setup.
+This is especially useful when you are leaving the WiFi pineapple in a testing area for extended periods of time.
+The downside is that you are limited to the processing power and storage capacity of the WiFi pineapple hardware itself.
+When a laptop is in the network path you can use that to perform attacks on connected clients too.
+The setup process and WiFi configuration is often also easier to do since we do not need to reconnect when the WiFi configuration is changed.
+Karma and PineAP usage will in some cases also change WiFi settings, causing connectivity issues with using WiFi bridging.

+Setting up WiFi bridging from the web interface.
+In the **Network** block, navigate to the **Client mode** tab.
+Here you will be able to join a WiFi network.
+You can select a WiFi network from the drop-down and enter credentials if required.
+Once the Pineapple is connected it should have connectivity through the selected WiFi network.

 ## Getting connected to the WiFi pineapple
 The first thing that must be done after powering on the WiFi pineapple is to set up our management network so we can access and control it.
 This is accomplished by plugging an ethernet cable into the WiFi pineapple and into our own computer.
 The pineapple will work as our DHCP server and assign us an IP address.
 When powering on the WiFi pineapple it must first boot so it will take a minute or so before you are assigned an IP address via DHCP.